thecountofzero/tracker/README.md

 **Multiple Select Dropdowns**

 Multi-selects return an array when calling .val() and expect an array when setting, although a string will work if you're only selecting one option.
 By default, this is how Tracker functions as well.
-If you link an attribute to a multi-select and select options, that attribute will be updated with an array.
+If you link a can.Observe attribute to a multi-select and select options, that attribute will be updated with an array.

 ````
 <select id="favoriteSong" name="favoriteSong" mutliple />